Plymouth Meeting, Pennsylvania: 19th century

+Transportation and Industry

 What is now Germantown Pike was ordered laid out by the Provincial Government in 1687 as a "cart road" from Philadelphia to Plymouth Meeting.
-The actual road was finished in 1804, at a cost of $11,287.
+The actual road was paved in 1804, at a cost of $11,287.
 A road from Plymouth Meeting to Gwynedd appears to have been built in 1751.
 What is now Chemical Road, following Plymouth Creek, was opened in 1759 to provide access to a new gristmill.